jostylr/event-when/eventwhen.md

     order of emission is from the most specific to the general (bubbling up).  `emitter.scopeSep` holds what to split on.

+    In what follows, it is important to know that the handler signature is `(data, evObj)`.

     As an example, if the event `a:b:c` is emitted, then `a:b:c` fires, followed by `a:b`, followed by `a`.
 The scope objects available, however, include that of all three of the emitted events as well as `b`, and `c` separately.
 Thus, we can have an event `a:b` with a handler on `a` that uses the scope of `b`.
 The name `b` can be found by accessing `base = evObj.pieces[0]` and the scope accessed from `evObj.scopes[base]`.
-    Note that `b` will not fired as a stand-alone event; it is just its scope which is found that way.
+    Note that `b` will not fire as a stand-alone event; it is just its scope which can be found that way.

-    To stop the emitting and any bubbling, set `evObj.stop === true` in the handler ( handler signature is `(data, evObj)` ).
-To do more fine-controlled stopping, you need to manipulate `evObj.events` which is an array consisting of objects of the form `{str scopeEvent, arr handlers}`.
+    To stop the emitting and any bubbling, set `evObj.stop === true` in the handler .
+To do more
+    fine-controlled stopping, you need to manipulate `evObj.events` which is an array consisting of objects of the form `{str scopeEvent, arr handlers}`.